benfogle/crossenv/README.rst

 |build status| |test status|

+Documentation is available online at https://crossenv.readthedocs.io and in the ``docs`` directory.

 Porting a Python app to an embedded device can be complicated.
 Once you have Python built for your system, you may find yourself needing to include many third-party libraries.
 Pure-Python libraries usually just work, but many